An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 which the government establishes a society that is striving toward perfection.

 Rational thinking and a morality that was assumed should bring happines to all.
-They tend to be static, totalitarian and

-lack a balance of power, the good comes from above and
+They tend to be static, totalitarian and lack a balance of power, the good

-cannot be criticized.
-But who controls the controllers, as ideal or even holy
+comes from above and cannot be criticized.
+But who controls the controllers, as

-leaders are rare.
-A global utopia of world peace is often seen as one of the
+ideal or even holy leaders are rare.
+A global utopia of world peace is often

-possible inevitable endings of history.
+seen as one of the possible inevitable endings of history.

 Many utopias are isolated societies, set on remote islands or planets, and discovered by outsiders.

-Thomas Campanella
+Thomas Campanella imagined a perfect

 H G Wells described a parallel earth upon which the rational and scientific are perfectly reconciled with spiritual discipline and belief.
 Wells' Modern Utopia was first published in 1905.
 It set the scene for many modern, scientific utopias and dystopias.
 The story is set on a planet very like earth.
 The Utopian Planet differs from earth in that the inhabitants have created a perfect society.
 Two men, the narrator and his colleague (a botanist), visit this parallel planet and argue over its merits and defects.